FabianAC07/cmake_tutorial/README.md

 ## Credits

-This CMake tutorial is based on the excellent content created by [Code, Tech, and Tutorials](https://www.youtube.com/@CodeTechandTutorials) YuoTube channel.
+This CMake tutorial is based on the excellent content created by [Code, Tech, and Tutorials](https://www.youtube.com/@CodeTechandTutorials) YouTube channel.
 I express my gratitude to them for their valuable work in doing this tutorial series.
 Be sure to check out their channel for more educational content.